Compress images for Discord — fit the 10MB cap

 Why is my screenshot 12MB when it's 'just' a screenshot?

 PNG screenshots from modern high-resolution monitors are large because PNG is a lossless format — it stores every pixel exactly.
 A 2560×1600 screenshot at 24-bit color needs to store 4,096,000 pixels × 3 bytes each = roughly 12MB of raw data before compression, and PNG's DEFLATE compression only helps on content with repetitive patterns.
-A screenshot of a complex web page or code editor with many colors and fine text compresses poorly and easily hits 10–15MB.
+A screenshot of a complex web page or code editor with many colors and fine text compresses poorly, easily lands in the 10–15MB range, and so blows past Discord's 10MB free cap.

 Should I use PNG, JPG, or WebP for Discord?